 Dr. Lewis has a B.S. in Electrical Engineering and a Ph.D. in Psychology, both from North Carolina State University in Raleigh.
 He is a member of several professional societies, including the Project Management Institute and The American Society for Training and Development.
 He is president of The Lewis Institute, Inc., a training and consulting company specializing in project management, which he founded in 1981.

-He is married to the former Lea Ann McDowell, and they live in Vinton, Virginia, in the Blue Ridge Mountains.
+He lives in Vinton, Virginia, in the Blue Ridge Mountains.